lisa-lumos/Snowflake/reference/05-general-ref.md

 2. Micro-partition pruning might be less efficient.
 3. Using collation in a WHERE predicate that is different from the collation specified for the column,might result in reduced pruning efficiency, or completely eliminating pruning.

+Collation Limitations:
+- Collation is Supported only for resulting Strings up to 8MB
+- No support with collation with UDFs
+- Collation Not Supported for Strings in variant/array/object

 ## SQL Format Models